Over 300 'predator priests' in Pennsylvania accused of abuse in grand jury report

 - A priest who quit after years of child abuse complaints and asked for — and received — a reference letter for his next job — at Walt Disney World.

-The report said that abuse complaints were kept in the church's so-called secret archive and church officials worked to hide reports of the abuse, failed to discipline priests or report the allegations to law enforcement.
+The report said that abuse complaints were kept in the church's so-called secret archive and church officials worked to hide incidents, failed to discipline priests or report the allegations to law enforcement.

 "Priests were raping little boys and girls, and the men of God who were responsible for them not only did nothing; they hid it all," the report said.